 Throughout my life I have always been interested in how things worked.
 As a boy I would take things apart to see what made them tick.
 They didn’t always work when I put them back together.
 Thankfully I got better at resolving problems and making things work.

-Over the years but more so in retirement I have had many interests like astronomy, family history, war history, science, golf, rubik cubes, cycling, car repairs, health, sudoku, food, old maps and computer programming.
+Over the years but more so in retirement I have had many interests like astronomy, family history, war history, science, golf, rubik cubes, cycling, car repairs, health, sudoku, food, bird watching, old maps and computer programming.
 My most recent interest in electronics came about because some garden solar lights we bought performed badly.
 We now have multiple solar lights that work

 It is well known that Albert Einstein’s contribution to science came from thought experiments.
 I too am an Albert and share with that famous man a Briggs Myers personality type of INTP.
 It means I am Introverted as opposed to Extroverted, more iNtuitive than Sensing, Thinking at the expense of Feeling and Perceiving more than Judging.
 I often lie awake in bed early morning and think.
 If the thoughts are of value I make a note, otherwise I am almost certain to forget.

 My blogs on energy came about because in retirement I sought to really understand the electrical energy flows I had worked with all my life.
 However I found no satisfactory explanation.
 I developed my own explanation and found it brought a deeper and better understanding of the science and engineering that had been taught me and as recently taught to my granddaughter in her GCSE subjects.
 Not only that but it led me to understand more the nature of everything.